Colpoys (1803 ship): 1805

-On 17 February there arrived at Plymouth Jong Jerrens (or Jong Jarrett Bart, which Lloyd's List reported had been sailing from Marens or (or Marennes) to Bilbao when Colpoys detained her.
+On 17 February, there arrived at Plymouth Jong Jerrens (or Jong Jarrett Bart, which Lloyd's List reported had been sailing from Marens or (or Marennes) to Bilbao when Colpoys detained her.

 Fortuitously, the next day Cornwallis wrote to Mr. William Marsden, Secretary to the Admiralty, explaining that although there had been long-standing orders that neutral vessels trading with Spain were not to be detained, that after hostilities with Spain were announced, British captains had "generally understood that those orders were not in force", and giving Ussher's letter as an example.
 Cornwallis explained that he had just received a letter from the Lords Commissioners of the Admiralty, dated 4 February, stating that the orders were still in force, and that he would so advise the flag officers, captains, and commanders under his orders.

-In March 1805 Colpoys was at Torbay and by 3 April she was at Ushant where Admiral Gardner took command of a fleet consisting of 17 ships of the line, plus one brig, Colpoys.
+In March 1805, Colpoys was at Torbay and by 3 April, she was at Ushant where Admiral Gardner took command of a fleet consisting of 17 ships of the line, plus one brig, Colpoys.
 She then carried dispatches between Ushant and Ferrol and back, returning to Ushant on 27 May.
 In July she again carried dispatches to Ferrol.

 On 15 August, "His Majesty's Hired Armed Brig Colpoys" captured the American ship Olive Branch.
 She had been sailing from Nantes to St. Lucar, and Admiral Colpoys sent her into Plymouth.

 About three weeks later, Colpoys captured two sloops, Federation, and another of unknown name.
-In a letter to Cornwallis, Ussher reported that he had captured Anna Maria on 5 September four miles west of Arcarchon.
+In a letter to Cornwallis, Ussher reported that he had captured Anna Maria on 5 September, four miles west of Arcarchon.
 The next day he captured Fédération some ten leagues NE of San Sebastián.
 He reported that there had been a third vessel, a Spanish brig, that had sailed with them but which he had not encountered.
 They were carrying 5000 sweeps and 400 grinding stones from San Sebastián to Brest for the account of the French government; the cargoes were intended for the French fleet at Boulogne.

+On 17 September, the galiot Poppenburgh, Paradys, master, from the Charente, arrived at Plymouth, prize to Colpoys.
+While cruising in the Channel, Colpoys was badly damaged, including the loss of her figurehead, bowsprit and fore-topmast, when a schooner Felix ran foul of her; the brig arrived at Plymouth on 22 October, for repairs.

 Towards the end of the year, on 28 December, "His Majesty's Hired Armed Cutter Colpoys" recaptured the Swedish ship Anna Maria Dorothea.